BatGap Logo

 David: Yeah.
 I’m a writer, so I have my blog and I write there, and I’m compiling the core stuff for the stages process, to understand the different stages and the underlying process and the variations.
 That’s kind of what I’m working on.

-Rick: Can people submit questions through your blog, if they like you to write about something, for instance, and they have a question, then you can… I noticed a lot of times in our interaction between you and I and some other friends, that’s been grist for the mill, in a sense, and given you something interesting to write about on your blog.
+Rick: Can people submit questions through your blog if they’d like you to write about something, for instance?
+If they have a question, then you can— I noticed a lot of times in our interactions, between you and me and some other friends, that’s been grist for the mill, in a sense, and given you something interesting to write about on your blog.

 David: Exactly.
-And just responding to a few discussion groups, I chat in sometimes, and sometimes something comes out that’s like, “Oh, that’s interesting.”
-Because one of the things for me is I actually learn by the writing process, it’s like writing through me.
-So, I kind of write something, and then it’s like, “Oh, I didn’t know that.”
+And just responding to a few discussion groups—I chat in them sometimes—and sometimes something comes out that’s like, “Oh, that’s interesting.”
+Because one of the things for me is that I actually learn through the writing process.
+It’s like writing through me.
+So I kind of write something, and then it’s like, “Oh, I didn’t know that.”
 Like that cognitions thing I wrote recently, the three stages of cognition.
 I didn’t know that.
 It just kind of came out.
-And I realized, “Oh yeah, that was at that stage, and that was that stage.”
+And I realized, “Oh, yeah, that was at that stage, and that was at that stage.”

-David: Yeah, and I have a comment form on the…
+David: Yeah, and I have a contact form on the—

 Rick: On your Davidya?

-David: Not comment form.
+David: Not a comment form.
 What do you call it?
-Contact form on the Davidya.ca website.
+A contact form on the Davidya.ca website.
 So people can email me.
 It depends on what it’s about.
 I mean, I have expertise in this process, but not in other areas so much.

 Rick: Yeah.
 Okay.
 So you don’t see yourself in any kind of a teaching role at this stage in your life or anything like that?